 What can we do about it?

 The biggest problem with foot or ankle pain is that it is really difficult to rest or avoid using!
 This means that the pain can persist for longer and can impact your day to day activities more than other injuries or areas of pain.
-Because of this, our first priority is to decrease your pain through hands on treatments such as massage, dry needling, taping or strapping and offloading such as inserts in your shoes or the use of a moon boot in severe cases like a fracture or tendon/ligament rupture (which can be assessed and provided by our in-house Podiatrists).
+Because of this, our first priority is to decrease your pain through hands-on treatments such as massage, dry needling, taping or strapping and offloading such as inserts in your shoes or the use of a moon boot in severe cases like a fracture or tendon/ligament rupture (which can be assessed and provided by our in-house Podiatrists in Adelaide).

 Once pain has been reduced, we focus on getting you back to moving well and strengthening the areas around the injury.
 For example, a common condition we see is plantar fasciitis, however the contributing factors to pain in this area is the strength of your calf muscles and a reduction in the range of motion available to your ankle joint.
 If we only focus on the plantar fascia itself, it is likely that this pain can return once we resume our normal activities again (which may have contributed to the pain in the first place).